Mortgage

 Content was accurate at the time of publication.

-First-time homebuyers in Ohio can find a variety of programs to make buying more affordable, especially if they’re considered low-income.
-Some Ohio first-time homebuyer programs to check out include:
+First-time homebuyers in Ohio can find a variety of programs to make buying more affordable, especially buyers who are considered low-income.
+Some Ohio first-time homebuyer programs include:

 Your Choice!
 Down Payment Assistance